FAQ’s

 No. Hypnosis isn’t a ‘truth serum’ or a lie detector.
 You won’t reveal personal information and you can’t be compelled to discuss any subject or do anything against your will.

-Is hypnosis the same as psychotherapy?
+Is hypnotherapy the same as psychotherapy?

-No. Hypnotists are coaches or guides who utilize hypnotic techniques to assist people with normal issues of daily living.
+No. Hypnotherapists are coaches or guides who utilize hypnotic techniques to assist people with normal issues of daily living.
 We do not diagnose or treat, cure or heal medical problems or mental health conditions.